pdgilbert/eg_stm_hal/README.md

 (This may be wishful thinking.)
 I have still not decided the best way to organize this for Cargo.
 Workspaces do not seem to be intended for this.
 My current setup is to have common files src/, examples/, ..., at the top level.
-Then, under boards/,  use soft links to the common files.
+Then, under boards/*/,  use soft links to the common files.
+That leaves only memory.x and and build files target/ and Cargo.lock in the boards/*/ directories.

 You can get this package from Github with
 ```
 git clone https://github.com/pdgilbert/eg_stm_hal.git
 ```
-This package is mostly examples in directory examples/, but the build fails unless there are targets so there needs to be something in src/.
+The package is mostly examples in directory examples/, but the build fails unless there are targets so there needs to be something in src/.
-That could be main.rs or lib.rs, which are defaults, or could be something else but then then that needs to be specified in Cargo.toml.
+That could be main.rs or lib.rs, which are defaults, or could be something else but then that needs to be specified in Cargo.toml.
 This package has a src/lib.rs file with a small utility function used in several examples.